 I am a researcher in educational robotics, augmented reality, interaction design, and agent programming from demonstration at the Game Technology Center of ETH Zürich.

 I admire the complexity of the universe and enjoy the knowledge that we have acquired and structured as a species.
 I am fascinated by how plants, animals and humans, both individually and at the group level, adapt to and shape their environment.
 Decades of research in biology, artificial intelligence and robotics have uncovered some of the mechanisms underlying these capabilities in specific contexts.
 Yet, as demonstrated by the very limited flexibility of existing robots and video game agents, how to extend these to new situations is an open research question.
 Therefore, my long-term research goal is to find task-independent mechanisms of autonomy and adaptation.

-I pursue this goal by taking an experimental approach; after having worked on robotics models of living systems and robots shaping their environments (video right), my recent research has focused on developing methods to allow humans to help robots and intelligent agents to become autonomous.
+I pursue this goal by taking an experimental approach; after having worked on robotics models of living systems and robots shaping their environments (video), my recent research has focused on developing methods to allow humans to help robots and intelligent agents to become autonomous.
 Indeed, I believe that by studying how autonomy can be imparted on agents in various situations, we can understand its fundamental properties.
 I have approached this target from two complementary directions.

-The first aims at enabling beginners – including young children – to program robots graphically (video right).
+The first aims at enabling beginners – including young children – to program robots graphically (video).
 Programming a robot requires to make it able to take action by itself given its inputs, and studying that helps understanding the representation of autonomous behaviours, but also the nature of human learning.

 The second direction is to construct models to teach behaviours to robots.
 It studies the behaviour representation, and explores how the robot can learn and generalise a behaviour from a set of demonstrations by a human.